Eva Marcille: Modeling

-In 2004, Marcille was the last finalist selected for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 3.
-Over her stay, Marcille received two first call-outs and won two challenges.
-Marcille was crowned the winner of the third cycle of America's Next Top Model, beating fellow contestant Yaya DaCosta.
-Her prizes included a CoverGirl cosmetics contract, a spread in Elle, and a modeling contract with Ford Models.
+In 2004, Pigford became the final contestant selected for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 3 Over her stay, Pigford received two first call-outs and won two challenges.
+She had two consecutive bottom two appearances where she survived both over Ann Markley and Amanda Swafford.
+In the end, Pigford was crowned the winner of the cycle three, beating out runner-up Yaya DaCosta, and becoming the first Black contestant to win the series.
+She was granted a CoverGirl cosmetics contract, a spread in Elle Magazine, and a modeling contract with Ford Models.